Are There Different Types of Tracheobronchomalacia?

 Most cases of primary TBM are caused by genetic conditions that weaken the walls of the airway.

 The secondary form often happens as a result of trauma, through chronic inflammation or infection, and/or by prolonged compression of the airways.

-The Temple Lung Center has the only dedicated TBM program in the Philadelphia region, giving TBM patients the opportunity to receive symptom improvement, and better health-related quality of life for this rare condition.
+The Temple Lung Center has the only dedicated tracheobronchomalacia program in the Philadelphia region, giving TBM patients the opportunity to receive symptom improvement and better quality of life for this rare condition.

-If you're experiencing signs or symptoms of tracheobronchomalacia, schedule an appointment or call 800-TEMPLE-MED (800-836-7536) today.
+For an evaluation of your symptoms, request an appointment online or call 800-TEMPLE-MED (800-836-7536) today.